 The doctor should be called if children have more than 6 to 8 episodes of vomiting, if the vomiting continues more than 24 to 48 hours, or if other symptoms (such as cough, fever, or rash) are present.

 Children who have had only a few episodes of vomiting (with or without diarrhea), who are drinking at least some fluids, and who otherwise do not appear very ill rarely require a doctor's visit.

 What the doctor does:

 Doctors first ask questions about the child's symptoms and medical history.
 Doctors then do a physical examination.
-A description of the child's symptoms and a thorough examination usually enable doctors to identify the cause of vomiting (see see Some Causes and Features of Vomiting in Infants, Children, and Adolescents).
+A description of the child's symptoms and a thorough examination usually enable doctors to identify the cause of vomiting (see Table 6: Some Causes and Features of Vomiting in Infants, Children, and Adolescents).

 Determining whether there is a pattern—occurring at certain times of the day or after eating certain foods—can help doctors identify possible causes.
 Information about other symptoms (such as fever and abdominal pain), bowel movements (frequency and consistency), and urination can also help doctors identify a cause.

 Doctors also ask about recent travel, injuries, and, for sexually active adolescents, use of birth control.